Doc Wordinger lives and works in central Manchester. He has a fondness for golf, poker, fine literature, art, and film.

 - Warranty: 30 days

-Do You Own One Of The Home Golf Nets Listed Above?
+Do You Own One of the Home Golf Nets Listed Above?

-Do you already own a Net Return, Rukk Pop-Up, Callaway Tri-Ball or Elite 2-in-1?
-Perhaps you use a different golf net to the four listed in this review?
+Do you already own a Net Return Pro Series, RukkNet Pop-Up, Callaway Tri-Ball, or Elite 2-in-1?
+Perhaps you use a golf net that is not listed in this review.
 Feel free to leave your comments and feedback below.